cleancoderscollaborative/cleancoderscollaborative.github.io/contributing.md

 ## Blog

 As long as it is about building software, then we welcome your submissions to our blog!
-Our blog is hosted at github.io and built using Jekyll Submissions may be created using Markdown or Liquid.
+The blog is hosted at github.io and built using Jekyll.
+Submissions may be created using Markdown or Liquid.